PradyumnVikram/ASCII-Art/README.md

 this is a sample image I have chosen randomly

 ![ascii.png](sample_images/ascii.PNG)
-this is the same image converted to ascii with my code, all the pixels have been changed to letters
+\n\n this is the same image converted to ascii with my code, all the pixels have been changed to letters

 ![ascii2.png](sample_images/ascii2.PNG)
-a zoomed in version of the ascii art, if you look well you can see that the image is composed of letters
+\n\n a zoomed in version of the ascii art, if you look well you can see that the image is composed of letters